d3/d3-shape/README.md

 <a name="line_y" href="#line_y">#</a> <i>line</i>.<b>y</b>([<i>y</i>])

-If *y* is specified, sets the *y*-value accessor to the specified function or number and returns this line generator.
-If *y* is not specified, returns the current *y* accessor, which defaults to:
+If *y* is specified, sets the y accessor to the specified function or number and returns this line generator.
+If *y* is not specified, returns the current y accessor, which defaults to:

 ```js
 function y(d) {